Identifying resonances of the Galactic bar in Gaia DR2: II. Clues from angle space

-Concerning the `Hyades'---the main interest of \citet{2010MNRAS.409..145S,2011MNRAS.418.1565M,2013MNRAS.430.3276M,2011MNRAS.418.2459H}---we first identified that it could be related to the bar's OLR based on the slope in angle space for $\Omega_\text{bar} = 1.74\Omega_0$ (in Section \ref{sec:OLR_candidates} and Figure \ref{fig:angle_space_scan_OLR}), but given the evolution of this signature that we expect with $L_z$ (or assumed $\Omega_\text{bar}$; in Sections \ref{sec:discussion_OLR_flip}-\ref{sec:discussion_OLR_strength}, Figure \ref{fig:angle_space_model_OLR}), we ruled this candidate out again.
-In Section \ref{sec:curious_coincidence} and Figure \ref{fig:higher_order_resonances}, we speculated if the `Hyades' could be related to the bar's 1:4 resonance.
+Concerning the `Hyades'---the main interest of \citet{2010MNRAS.409..145S}, \citet{2011MNRAS.418.1565M,2013MNRAS.430.3276M}, and \citet{2011MNRAS.418.2459H}---we first identified that it could be related to the bar's OLR based on the slope in angle space for $\Omega_\text{bar} = 1.74\Omega_0$ (in Section \ref{sec:OLR_candidates} and Figure \ref{fig:angle_space_scan_OLR}), but given the evolution of this signature that we expect with $L_z$ (or assumed $\Omega_\text{bar}$; in Appendices \ref{app:OLR_flip_x12}- \ref{app:bar_strength_angle_space}, Figure \ref{fig:angle_space_model_OLR}), we rule this candidate out.
+In Section \ref{sec:curious_coincidence} and Figure \ref{fig:higher_order_resonances}, we speculated that the `Hyades' could be related to the bar's 1:4 resonance.
 The work by \citet{2019AA...626A..41M} suggests the `Hyades/Horn' to be close to the bar's 1:6 resonance.
-In the past, some other authors \citep{2005AJ....130..576Q,2011MNRAS.415.1138P} have suggested that the `Hyades' could be caused by the -1:4 ILR of a spiral arm.
-Angle space in the corresponding panels in Figure \ref{fig:angle_space_scan_OLR} does not obviously exhibit a feature of slope of $-m/l=+4$ or $-m/l=-6$ clearly distinct from the $\langle \phi \rangle=0$ line (which itself exhibits slopes of -4 and +6), so we can neither support nor contradict this.
+In the past, some other authors \citep{2005AJ....130..576Q,2011MNRAS.415.1138P} have suggested that the `Hyades' could be caused by the -1:4 inner Lindblad resonance of a spiral arm.
+Angle space in the corresponding panels in Figure \ref{fig:angle_space_scan_OLR} does not obviously exhibit a feature of slope of $-m/l=+4$ or $-m/l=-6$ clearly distinct from the `$\langle \phi \rangle\sim0$' line (which itself exhibits slopes of -4 and +6), so we can neither support nor contradict this.
 The resonant origin of the `Hyades' remains therefore an open question.